-Welcome to Jasper County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Jasper County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Jasper County is located in the East-Central portion of Mississippi and was formed on December 13, 1833.
 It was created from territory acquired in 1830 from the Choctaws (occupied by the Six Town Tribe), just north of the old Mount Dexter treaty line.